C9b3rD3vi1/Grade-Analyzer-and-Progress-Tracker/README.md

 User Interface: Develop a graphical user interface (GUI) for easier interaction.

 Integration: Integrate with learning management systems (LMS) to automatically fetch data.

-Contributing
-Contributions are welcome!
-If you'd like to contribute, please follow these steps:

-Fork the repository.

-Create a new branch (git checkout -b feature/YourFeatureName).

-Commit your changes (git commit -m 'Add some feature').

-Push to the branch (git push origin feature/YourFeatureName).

-Open a pull request.